-Elder Law and Enduring Power of Attorney in New Zealand
+Enduring Power of Attorney Lawyers

 Elder Law is a special area of law that focuses on the legal needs of older people.
 In New Zealand, this includes helping them with important decisions about their health, finances, and living arrangements.
 One key part of Elder Law is the Enduring Power of Attorney (EPA).